Red Wine vs. White Wine: Which One Should You Choose?

 Red Wine Can Be Healthier

-Because the grapes and fermentation process behind red and white wines are different, red wines contain higher amounts of an antioxidant known as resveratrol.
 There is some evidence that resveratrol can produce many health benefits, such as a lower chance of developing heart disease.
-Other benefits include an increase in HDL or “good” cholesterol and sensitivity to insulin production.
+Other benefits include increased HDL or “good” cholesterol and sensitivity to insulin production.

-Consuming more antioxidants can help your body ward off pre-diabetes or metabolic syndrome due to increased insulin sensitivity.
-Antioxidants also protect your joints’ cartilage, can extend your overall life expectancy, and can reduce the risks of developing cancer and cognitive deficits.
+Antioxidants also protect your joints’ cartilage, extend your overall life expectancy, and reduce the risks of developing cancer and cognitive deficits.

 Many health conditions like heart disease and Alzheimer’s are linked to systemic inflammation, and resveratrol may help reduce inflammation and its negative effects.